×

 Jamie joined the IAF Board in 2022.

-Michael Pike is a Director of GKMP Architects and an Assistant Professor in the School of Architecture, Planning and Environmental Policy in University College Dublin.
+Michael Pike is a Director of GKMP Architects and is the Head of Architecture in University College Dublin.
 The work of GKMP Architects is primarily concerned with the design of housing and public space.
 The practice has received a significant number of architectural awards and has been exhibited and published internationally, including the Venice Biennale 2018 and the Chicago Architecture Biennial 2015.

 Michael joined the IAF Board in 2022.